 - Experiment with ISO and aperture settings and see what kind of photos you can take.

-- Try a faster or a slower shutter speed than what you’d normally use.
+- Try a fast or a slow shutter speed than what you’d normally use.

 - Experiment with your lighting equipment.